DataDog/datadog-agent/test/new-e2e/tests/orchestrator/README.md

 You can supply `--keep-stacks` to keep the pulumi stacks after the tests are done.
 This will allow you to use inspect the test K8S cluster via kubectl/k9s.

-You can supply `--replace-stacks` to destroy any existing infra before the test is setup.
+You can supply `--extra-flags "--replace-stacks"` to destroy any existing infra before the test is setup.

 ## `kubectl`/`k9s`